openfiesta/openfiestalab/labguide/residency.md

 ::: tab Our Vision

 <div style="margin:50px;">

-<p style="margin-bottom:25px;"> Open FIESTA (Open Faculty for Innovation, Education, Science, Technology and Art, Tsinghua University) is aiming to build a global hub and a worldwide network to foster next generation research, education, and innovation.
-As part of the Open FIESTA, our goal is to build and establish a Community Lab.</p>

 <img src="/image/lab/biolab.jpg" style="cursor: zoom-in; margin-top: 25px; margin-bottom: 50px">

+**Open FIESTA** (Open Faculty for Innovation, Education, Science, Technology and Art, Tsinghua University) is aiming to build a global hub and a worldwide network to foster next generation research, education, and innovation.
+As part of the Open FIESTA, our goal is to build and establish a Community Lab.